Are cookie banners illegal?

 For this real-time bidding (RTB) to work, the advertising companies want to know a lot about the person currently browsing their website: Age, gender, interests, websites visited, place of residence, purchasing power and more.
 This data is used to display the best suited ad, the one that the user will most likely click.

-Read here why we call on banning targeted advertisements.
+Read here why we at Tuta call on banning targeted advertisements altogether and why we believe that the ad-based business model must die.

 However, under the GDPR such tracking is only allowed if the user consents to it.
 The Transparent and Consent Framework (TCF) by the Advertising association IAB Europe supposedly asks for this consent: If users click on “accept cookies” or do not object that the use of their data is in the legitimate interest of the provider, the TCF generates a so-called TC string.
 This identifier forms the basis for the creation of individual profiles.
 Then the profiles are used to match them against the advertisements to be displayed.
 In doing so, the TC string is forwarded to hundreds and hundreds of partners in the OpenRTB system.